logan-anderson/note-app/README.md

 ## Database Setup

-you can use mongodb cloud services by making an account at <https://www.mongodb.com/> and pasting the uri or add your password and username into the credentials.js file. or you can install mongodb on your machine and set the useLocal flag to true (<https://docs.mongodb.com/manual/administration/install-on-linux/>)
+You can use mongodb cloud services by making [an account](https://www.mongodb.com/) and pasting the uri or add your password and username into the credentials.js file.
+Alternatively, you can install mongodb on your machine and set [the useLocal flag to true](https://docs.mongodb.com/manual/administration/install-on-linux/)

 ### example of a credentials/credentials.js